hyperjeff/articles/README.md

 Type this in at the command line, from the directory containing this project.

-(note: change "/usr/local/bin" to wherever you keep such execatuble scripts.
+(note: change "/usr/local/bin" to wherever you keep such executable scripts.
 In my case, it's ~/bin)

 * mkdir -p ~/.config/articles
 * echo "/path/to/your/articles" > ~/.config/articles/article_base